-Head coach Dave Clawson, lineman Tyler Hayworth and linebacker Hunter Williams met with the media during the weekly press conference.
+Head coach Dave Clawson, linebacker Brandon Chubb and offensive lineman Tyler Hayworth met with the media as part of the weekly press conference.

-Head coach Dave Clawson and punter Alex Kinal met with the media during the weekly press conference on Tuesday.
+Head coach Dave Clawson met with the media as part of the weekly press conference on Nov.
+24.

-Head coach Dave Clawson met with the media during the weekly press conference on Sept.
-22.
+Head coach Dave Clawson met with the media as part of the weekly press conference.

-Wake Forest head coach Dave Clawson met with the media in the weekly press conference Sept.
-15.
+Head coach Dave Clawson met with the media as part of the weekly press conference on Nov.
+10.

-Head coach Dave Clawson met with the media during the weekly press conference on Sept.
-8.
+Head coach Dave Clawson met with the media as part of the weekly press conference on Oct.
+27.